mitchspano/mitchspano.github.io/_posts/2025-02-01-Trunk_Based_Development.markdown

 #### Robust Environment Variable Management

-Because `main` is deployed to different environments (e.g., development, QA, UAT, production), the codebase must be able to adapt to environment-specific configurations.
+Because `main` is deployed to different environments (e.g., QA, UAT, production), the codebase must be able to adapt to environment-specific configurations.
 This means having a robust mechanism for managing environment variables that control things like API endpoints, email addresses, and other environment-specific settings.
 These variables must be injected into the